Melanie Stimmell: Career

 Melanie Stimmell Van Latum is a graduate of Art Center College of Design with a degree in Illustration and was she was trained as an oil painter and digital media artist.
 After graduating she worked as a lead technical director for the feature film South Park: Bigger, Longer & Uncut and then for the South Park TV series for 8 years.
 The acclaimed artist from Las Vegas, made her Park West debut at the gallery’s special New Year’s Weekend live-streaming auctions and immediately proved popular with the collectors in attendance.
 12 original paintings by Stimmell were featured, and all 12 sold out during the weekend’s auction events.
 In fact, there was such a demand for Stimmell’s work that she even added three additional paintings that were still being worked on in her studio—and all three of those paintings sold out as well.
-But that wasn’t Stimmell’s only milestone this past weekend.

 The artist also premiered two new graphic works for Park West’s New Year’s auctions, which were quickly embraced.
 The first, “The Countess Ova Rose,” was sold 48 times.
 The second, “The Messenger,” was sold over 120 times—shattering the previous Park West record for the most works of the same image sold by any artist in a single day.

+In 2024, Stimmell collaborated with fellow Park West Gallery artist Kat Tatz on a new project that blended their distinct artistic styles.
+Stimmell described the experience as "stepping into [Tatz's] creative world," highlighting how the collaboration challenged her to explore new artistic approaches.
+Tatz echoed this sentiment, stating that their joint work felt like "painting a dream that becomes a reality."
+Both artists aimed to create pieces that would bring joy and a sense of wonder to viewers.